dwangwk/tp/docs/UserGuide.md

 * The key employees and notes displayed in the key employee box and note box belongs to the currently selected startup.

 * If you are using a PDF version of this document, be careful when copying and pasting commands that span multiple lines as space characters surrounding line-breaks may be omitted when copied over to the application.

+* Our Success Messages may seem long, but this is a feature!
+Use the scroll to ensure that the startups was added, edited and deleted successfully!

 </box>

 ### Viewing help : `help`